 We wouldn't be Social Investment Business if we weren't social.
 Whether it's bake-sales, away days, or hitting home runs in the annual charity softball league, there are lots of fun things you can choose to get involved in.

-Having worked with many organisations that champion equality and diversity from all walks of life we're committed to the same principles in our own employment practices.
+Having worked with many organisations that champion equality, diversity and inclusion from all walks of life we're committed to the same principles in our own employment practices.

 SIB aims to ensure that no employee receives less favourable treatment due to race, sex, disability, sexual orientation, religion or belief, age, marital status or civil partnership, maternity/pregnancy or gender reassignment or is disadvantaged by any conditions or requirements being placed on him/her which cannot be justified.